 On average, most actively tapped oil wells will produce anywhere between 500 & 5,000 barrels of oil per day.
 Over a thirty-year lifespan, this has the implication of some oil well being able to produce millions of barrels of oil.
 This is largely unsurprising, as the state of Texas produces 3 billion barrels of oil per day among its estimated 150,000 oil wells.

 Learn more about oil well production.

 How Much Does an Average Natural Gas Well Produce?

 Although crude oil is a bit easier to visualize, many people also wonder how much natural gas an average well can produce.
 Like oil wells, natural gas wells that are actively being drilled will typically last between 20 and 30 years.

-Although the exact numbers vary from year to year, the top five natural gas producing states in the US are largely consistent.
+The exact numbers vary from year to year.
+Moreover, there are the top five natural gas-producing states in the US are largely consistent.
 They are as follows:

 Read more about average natural gas well production.

 A Quick Guide to the Oil and Gas Laws of the United States